 There is also an “Activity Log” that allows you to see what changes you have made and when you made them.

 Because Incapsula is so focused on safety, it’s no surprise that they carefully monitor every hit your website gets.
 As noted earlier, this includes every non-human hit, such as bots and fake IP addresses.
-Incapsula’s firewall protection guards against four specific threats, those being SQL Injection, XSS, Illegal Resource Access and DDoS attacks.
+Incapsula’s firewall protection guards against four specific threats, those being SQL Injection, XSS, Illegal Resource Access and DDoS (Distributed Denial of Service) attacks.
 Incapsula takes it a step further by determining how to best guard against each specific threat.
 Incapsula also sends administrators periodic emails that reports what types of threats are targeting their sites and explains how those threats were handled.

 All things considered, there really is no reason not to try Incapsula.
 The free version offers fantastic benefits to smaller sized websites, and larger sites will find a great deal of features that will improve performance and speeds while keeping your information safe and protected.
 Just about every aspect of Incapsula is customizable, and you can tailor your visitors’ needs to that of your website.
 Small websites and large corporate websites stand to gain plenty if they decide to invest in Incapsula.
 And since the entire setup is controlled by a simple change to your DNS records, you can always switch back if you’re not happy with the results.
 Even the feature loaded paid versions offer 2-week free trials, so there is no financial hook preventing you from seeing what Incapsula can do for your website.